Laura L LePere

 With these varied experiences, it is no surprise that Laura has worked with many creative media.
 Her professional background includes 8 years drawing maps by hand and 16 years as a website designer.
 Creativity for fun has included many types of textile arts as well as jewelry design and mosaics.

-Laura is a member of the Southern Arizona Arts Guild, the Tucson Polymer Clay Guild, and the International Polymer Clay Association.
-Her work has been exhibited in juried and invitational shows at diverse venues across southern Arizona and as far afield as Florida.
-In addition, she has had two solo shows in the Tucson area.
+Laura is a member of the Southern Arizona Arts Guild, the Tucson Polymer Clay Guild, and the International Polymer Clay Association (IPCA).
+In 2022, she won 1st place in the 2-D category of the IPCA's 2nd Annual Global Exhibit.
+Her work has been exhibited in solo, juried, and invitational shows at diverse venues across southern Arizona and as far afield as Berlin, Germany.
 She is most honored to have a piece in the permanent collection of the Arizona-Sonora Desert Museum.